Non Human Animals Have Intelligence, Language Culture, Emotion, and Compassion

 The gene, FOXP2, is not specifically a gene that enables us to talk.
 Instead, it is responsible for a protein that enables the brain's language circuitry to function.The researchers say they discovered a mutated form of FOXP2 that is associated with a speech disorder that impairs movement of the mouth, lips and tongue and causes problems such as use of the wrong word tense.
 Some researchers suggest the discovery is a clue into the mechanics of cognitive thought, how babies develop into adults, and even how humans evolved from lower forms of life.

-DNA analysis for chimpanzees and humans reveals striking differences in genes for smell, metabolism and hearing
+DNA analysis for chimpanzees and humans reveals striking differences in genes for smell, metabolism

 FOR RELEASE: Dec.
 18, 2003 Contact: Roger Segelken Office: 607-255-9736 E-Mail: firstname.lastname@example.org